 - 1/2 teaspoon baking soda

-- Combine the goat milk, sugar, cinnamon stick and baking soda in a very large, heavy pot like a Dutch oven.
+- Combine 2 cups of the goat milk with the sugar, cinnamon stick and baking soda in a very large, heavy pot like a Dutch oven.
 Heat over medium high.32 oz goat milk, 8 oz granulated sugar, 1 Cinnamon stick, 1/2 teaspoon baking soda

 - Once the mixture is simmering evenly and the foam has subsided, reduce the heat to medium low.
 Stir occasionally.
 The cajeta will deepen in color and reduce in volume as it cooks.
-After about 2 hours you'll need to stir more frequently as the mixture thickens.
+After about 1 ½ to 2 hours you'll need to stir more frequently as the mixture thickens.